Sewing Magnifier Information

 close detail work.
 This eye condition is called presbyopia magnifying glasses are the answer.

-you must get to the object being viewed and the smaller the field of view.
+the closer you must get to the object being viewed and the smaller the field of view.
 To strong may be to close.

 with a power that will allow you to sew at a comfortable work distance.
 Most people are comfortable with a distance of 10

 to 12 inches.

 A sewing magnifying glass with light, hands free magnifying glass with light for sewing or sewing light

 with magnifying glass will provide a sharper and clearer image then a non-lighted sewing magnifier.